2021 South Sandwich Islands earthquakes: Other events

-The South Sandwich Islands mainshock came just 2 weeks after a magnitude 8.2 earthquake, the 7th largest earthquake in US history, struck the Alaskan Peninsula and triggered a small tsunami.
-On March 4, 2021 an 8.1 magnitude earthquake struck the Kermadec Islands, a sparsely populated territory owned by New Zealand.
+The South Sandwich Islands mainshock came just two weeks after a magnitude 8.2 earthquake struck the Alaskan Peninsula and triggered a small tsunami.
+On March 4, 2021 an 8.1 magnitude earthquake struck New Zealand's Kermadec Islands.
 This temporal clustering is unusual, since earthquakes of magnitude eight or higher occur only about once per year on average.
 There is no evidence of a causal relationship between these three events, though 2021 has had the most M8+ earthquakes in one year since 2007.

 Aftershocks

 In the 24 hours following the mainshock, 61 aftershocks of M 4.5 or larger were detected, including three aftershocks greater than M 6.
-These aftershocks spanned a distance of approximately 470 km along the South Sandwich Trench, stretching from the location of the M 7.5 foreshock southward to the triple junction between the South American, South Sandwich, and Antarctic plates.
+These aftershocks spanned a distance of approximately 470 km along the South Sandwich Trench, stretching from the location of the M 7.5 foreshock southward to the triple junction between the South American Plate, South Sandwich Plate, and Antarctic Plate.